- Public Works

 Cross Connection Control

-As your water provider, the City of Red Oak must follow requirements of the Texas Commission on Environmental Quality (TCEQ) and administer a Cross-Connection Control Program.
+As your water provider, the City of Red Oak must follow the requirements of the Texas Commission on Environmental Quality (TCEQ) and administer a Cross-Connection Control Program.
 This Program helps to protect the public water supply and ensures that everyone in the City of Red Oak continues to enjoy safe drinking water.
 While the City of Red Oak has had such a Program for some time, we are implementing new measures to strengthen our compliance with state requirements so that actual or potential connections between the drinking water supply and possible sources of contamination or pollution are separated.

 The backflow assembly that is part of your system controls cross-connections and prevents the possibility of backflow.
 In order to insure that this backflow assembly is working properly, it must be certified upon installation and tested periodically thereafter as required by state code.